AaronFryer/ChainGuardian/README.md

-# Supply Guardian
+# Chain Guardian

-Supply Guardian is a lightweight caching proxy for package registries (such as npm).
+Chain Guardian is a lightweight caching proxy for package registries (such as npm).
 It improves security, reliability, and performance by sitting between developers and upstream registries.

-Supply Guardian caches downloaded packages locally for faster installs, reduces external dependency risks, and provides a central point for enforcing policies.
+Chain Guardian caches downloaded packages locally for faster installs, reduces external dependency risks, and provides a central point for enforcing policies.
 Designed for simplicity and speed, it helps teams ensure consistent, reproducible builds while minimizing exposure to supply chain attacks.

 ## Features